 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2019.

-1. Identify and explain the use of mathematical and statistical methods in applied science and technology fields
+1. Identify and describe data-driven mathematical and statistical problems and solutions in business, science and technology fields

-3. Apply mathematical and statistical approaches to solve practical problems
+2. Apply data handling and statistical approaches to solve practical problems

 |Band||CSP Student Contribution||Field of Education|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.

 Please note: international students should refer to this page to get an indicative course cost.

 AT1: Exploring data as evidence (20%)

 |Timetable||View the lecture timetable | View the full unit timetable|

 Booktopia textbook links